jpetazzo/intro-to-docker/slides/Cmd_And_Entrypoint.md

 `CMD` and `ENTRYPOINT`.

-Those commands allow us to set the default command to run in a container.
+These commands allow us to set the default command to run in a container.

 ---